VATSIM-UK/uk-controller-plugin/docs/README.md

 ### Contributing

-To contribute to the project, please have a look through our [Contributing Guide](CONTRIBUTING.md).
+To contribute to the project, please have a look at the [Contributing Guide](CONTRIBUTING.md).